 One of the common questions beginner cyclists ask is, how many speeds is my bike?

 This simple question can sometimes be confusing.
-The main reason for this confusion is that cyclists (and even bike manufacturers) use the word Speeds and Gears interchangeably.
+The main reason for this confusion is that cyclists (and even bike manufacturers) use Speeds and Gears interchangeably.

 Let’s clear up this confusion.

-The table below shows the common gears and speeds configurations on bicycles.
+The table below shows the common gear and speed configurations on bicycles.

 ---|---|---|---|